NisargaArgekar/Task-Planner-with-Time-Tracker/README.md

 Run the Application:

 Open the index.html file in your browser to launch the app.

-How to Use
+#How to Use

-###Add a New Task:
+-->Add a New Task:

-##Click the Add Task button and enter the task details in the format:
+    Click the Add Task button and enter the task details in the format:
-sql
-Copy
-Edit
-Day, Task, Time
     Example: Day 1, Complete Portfolio, 2 hours.
-Mark a Task as Done:
+-->Mark a Task as Done:
     Click the Done button for a task and log the time taken to complete it.
-View Completed Tasks:
+-->View Completed Tasks:
     Click What I Have Done to review all completed tasks with their logged times.
-Reset Tasks:
+-->Reset Tasks:
     Use the Reset Tasks button to clear all tasks and start over.

-Technologies Used
+#Technologies Used
-HTML: For structuring the webpage.
+-->HTML: For structuring the webpage.
-CSS (Tailwind): For styling and responsiveness.
+-->CSS (Tailwind): For styling and responsiveness.
-JavaScript: For dynamic task management, time tracking, and user interactions.
+-->JavaScript: For dynamic task management, time tracking, and user interactions.

-Customization Options
+#Customization Options
-Change Background Image:

-Update the background-image property in the .bg-custom class inside the <style> block.
+-->Change Background Image:Update the background-image property in the .bg-custom class inside the <style> block.
-Add Initial Tasks:

-Modify the tasks array in the JavaScript section to set up default tasks.
+-->Add Initial Tasks:Modify the tasks array in the JavaScript section to set up default tasks.
-Daily Reminder Logic:

-Customize the dailyReminder() function to adjust task reminders as needed.
+-->Daily Reminder Logic:Customize the dailyReminder() function to adjust task reminders as needed.

-Future Enhancements
+#Future Enhancements

-Persistence:
+-->Persistence:
     Use local storage to save tasks and their statuses between sessions.

-Enhanced Analytics:
+-->Enhanced Analytics:
     Add visual charts to track time spent on tasks over the week.

-Calendar Integration:
+-->Calendar Integration:
     Include a calendar view for task scheduling and progress tracking.

-Dark/Light Mode:
+-->Dark/Light Mode:
     Add an option to switch between dark and light themes.

 Screenshots

-Contributing
+#Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for:

-Bug fixes
+-->Bug fixes
-New features
+-->New features
-Code optimizations
+-->Code optimizations

-License
+#License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.